dekoza/mtgpl/LRW.rst

 :mtgtip:`Windbrisk Heights<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/d/9df6a31a-5c49-4506-b8f8-84c9ab4a2ece.jpg?1562360314|https://scryfall.com/card/lrw/281/windbrisk-heights?utm_source=api>`
-   Hideaway (This land enters the battlefield tapped.
-When it does, look at the top four cards of your library, exile one face down, then put the rest on the bottom of your library.)
+   Hideaway 4 (When this land enters the battlefield, look at the top four cards of your library, exile one face down, then put the rest on the bottom in a random order.)

+   Windbrisk Heights enters the battlefield tapped.

    |tap|: Add |mana_w|.